How Much Do YouTubers Get Paid for Sponsored Videos?Nov 6, 2020

 However, several sources indicate that sponsors can pay anything between $10 to $50 per thousand views.
 Getting paid $50 per thousand views would typically only be applicable to the really large and well-known channels out there, so don't go pitching that price to sponsors.

 Factors Impacting How Much Sponsors Pay YouTubers

 Answering the question of how much YouTubers can get paid for sponsored videos is a difficult one to answer, as different YouTubers are paid different amounts of money.

 You see, there are different elements that sponsors look at when determining how much they would like to pay a YouTube content creator.

 The criteria that determine how much a content creator is paid for a sponsored video include:

-- Audience size
+- Audience size and demographics

 - Sponsored video objective